abklabs/svmkit/deployment-templates/README-DEPLOYMENT.md

       `${{ secrets.MyTokenName }}`

-1. Customize .goreleaser.yml for your provider, replacing any instances of 'xyz' with your provider's name, and paying special attention that the ldlflags are set to match your provider/go.mod exactly:
+1. Customize .goreleaser.yml for your provider, replacing any instances of 'svm' with your provider's name, and paying special attention that the ldlflags are set to match your provider/go.mod exactly:

      `-X github.com/pulumi/pulumi-aws/provider/v5/pkg/version.Version={{.Tag}}`